Svetasv logo

 A1 Ch 44 vs 24 - Ch 45 vs 4a Period 3.
 The coming Messiah will reign from Jerusalem

-B1 Ch 45 vs 4b-6 Period 1.
-Cyrus controls the world
+B1 Ch 45 vs 4b-7 Period 1.
+Cyrus takes control of Babylon

-X Ch 45 vs 7-12 Period 2.
+X Ch 45 vs 8-11 Period 2.
 The Judahites that reject Christ are punished

-B2 Ch 45 vs 13 Period 1.
+B2 Ch 45 vs 12-13 Period 1.
 Cyrus frees the Judahites

 A2 Ch 45 vs 14-25 Period 3.
-The world will worship the one true God
+The world will worship the One True God

 We now reconstruct the passages in the right order based on the chiastic structure above and based on the ordering rules of a cryptochiasmus [1].

 We lead with central pivot point 'X'.
-The corresponding subunits (For example; subunit A1 corresponds to A2) are placed contiguously to form units (For example, A1,A2 is a unit ) so that we get a list of such units.
+The corresponding subunits (for example; subunit A1 corresponds to A2) are placed contiguously to form units (for example, A1,A2 is a unit) so that we get a list of such units.

 The sequence selected for rearrangement is: